Mobile (system field) and Mobile SMS opt-in (custom field created when the SMS module is enabled for your account). Do not use the Phone field.

 You can top up your balance in any currency.
 However, we will convert this in your Emarsys account into one of the following: EUR, USD and HKD.
 If you would like to use different currency in your account, please contact Emarsys Support.

-If there is insufficient credit at the moment of launch the campaign will not be sent and will remain in the Create tab.
+If there is insufficient credit at the moment of launch the campaign will not be sent and will remain in the Campaigns tab.
 Once the credit has been topped up you can send it again.

 There is no dedicated feature for SMS messages, but you can easily use the Automation Center participation settings to control how many messages a contact can receive.